Navigation: Introduction >

 Advanced TCP/IP Data Logger captures serial data, custom tailors it to your needs, then extract bits of data from data packets and transfers the data to any Windows or DOS application - either by sending keystrokes to the application's window, by passing the data through DDE (Dynamic Data Exchange) conversations, ODBC, OLE.

-Key features of Advanced TCP/IP Data Logger is:
+Key features of Advanced TCP/IP Data Logger are:

 Advanced TCP/IP Data Logger also transmits requests or commands over a network connection to control or query your instruments directly from Advanced TCP/IP Data Logger over ASCII or MODBUS protocol over TCP/IP.

 Unlike most other serial logging applications, Advanced TCP/IP Data Logger runs as a service so that it starts as soon as the operating system starts and doesn't require a user to log in and run it.
-It will continue to run even as users logon and logoff the workstation.
+It will continue to run even as a user logon and logoff the workstation.

 A typical application for Advanced TCP/IP Data Logger is to log data from one or more Terminal Servers to disk.
 A Terminal Server is a device that allows RS232 or RS485 serial devices to be connected directly to an Ethernet network.
 Terminal Servers typically have an Ethernet connector and one or more RS232 or RS485 ports and they use the TCP/IP network protocol by sending the data that is transmitted through the RS232 or RS485 serial port to a TCP/IP port.
 Each Terminal Server would have its own IP address and all serial data would be sent through a specific TCP/IP port number.

-Another typical application is remote access to a RS232 or RS485 controlled technology.
-I/O controller is an ideal device if you need remote digital I/O signalizations (ethernet input, ethernet output), remote relay control, server accessible remote inputs together with a RS-232 or RS-485 bus for a bar code reader, display, etc..
+Another typical application is remote access to an RS232 or RS485 controlled technology.
+I/O controller is an ideal device if you need remote digital I/O signalizations (Ethernet input, Ethernet output), remote relay control, server accessible remote inputs together with a RS-232 or RS-485 bus for a bar code reader, display, etc..

 Therefore you can connect all your remote serial devices to one industrial server and collect all data to one place!